Williams sisters renew sibling rivalry in Montreal

-World number one Serena Williams and sister Venus will renew one of sport's greatest sibling rivalries after posting quarter-final wins at the Rogers Cup on Friday to set up a milestone showdown on the Montreal hard courts.
+World number one Serena Williams and sister Venus will renew one of sport's great sibling rivalries after posting quarter-final wins at the Rogers Cup on Friday to set up a showdown on the Montreal hard courts.

-Serena kept her title defence on track rallying for 4-6 7-5 7-5 win over Caroline Wozniacki while Venus booked her place in the final four with a comeback victory of her own, beating 14th seeded Spaniard Carla Suarez Navarro 4-6 6-2 6-3.
+Serena kept her title defence on track rallying for a 4-6 7-5 7-5 win over Caroline Wozniacki while Venus booked her place in the final four by beating 14th seeded Spaniard Carla Suarez Navarro 4-6 6-2 6-3.

-It will mark the 25th time the sisters have squared off and first since a 2013 semi-final clash in Charleston won by Serena.
+It will mark the 25th time the sisters have squared off and first since a 2013 semi-final clash in Charleston that Serena won.

 While it is a matchup tennis fans always look forward to, for the sisters it is something they could live without.